 Insight

-BCA Best Practices: Strategies for Success with MEDITECH Business and Clinical Analytics
+BCA Best Practices: Strategies for Success With MEDITECH Business and Clinical Analytics

 MEDITECH Expanse is heralded for its modern, web-based design that emphasizes ease of use with user-friendly and intuitive digital tools.
 Business and Clinical Analytics (BCA) is a great example, as this web-based dashboard reporting tool makes it easy to visualize performance and outcomes using real-time data from within and outside the EHR.
 Even better—it comes with standard data sets and can provide analytics right out of the box to help healthcare organizations improve operations and financial performance.
 With the right planning, implementation, support, and data input, BCA can become a powerful analytics engine.
 Read on for tips and strategies for making the most of this tool.